jorgeancal/notebook/content/posts/how-to-create-a-k8s-homelab-with-k3s.md

 tags = ["kubernetes", "How to", "k3s", "ha", "cilium", "metallb"] date = "2023-08-15"
-description = "How to set up a k3s cluster with cilium and Metallb" title= "Create your own cluster" type="post"
+description = "How to set up a k3s cluster with cilium and Metallb" title= "Create your own cluster with k3s" type="post"
 +++